DTomusk/Rust-Exercises/README.md

 # Rust-Exercises
-Practising concepts as I work through the Rust book
+Practising concepts as I work through the Rust book, mainly for self reference and accountability